The Jobs Problem In Retail Isn’t What You Think

-Much is being written about people quitting and the Great Resignation.
-People quit all the time and oftentimes find the grass isn't always greener.
+Much was written about people quitting and the Great Resignation.
+People often quit and find the grass isn't always greener.

 But the jobs problem in retail isn't what others are telling you.

-I was in Manhattan last week shopping and enjoying a trip to Gabriel’s, the high-end bistro on Central Park South.
+I was in Manhattan recently shopping and enjoying a trip to Gabriel’s, the high-end bistro on Central Park South.

-As I was walking back to the hotel, I decided to check out Abercrombie’s reinvention.
-After all, I’d just read that Carey Krug, SVP of marketing Abercrombie says, “TikTok is bananas for us right now.
+Walking back to the hotel, I decided to check out Abercrombie’s reinvention.
+After all, I’d just read that Carey Krug, SVP of marketing at Abercrombie, said, “TikTok is bananas for us right now.
 The new customers that we are reaching — it’s far exceeding our benchmarks.
 It’s far exceeding TikTok’s benchmarks.”

-This was the store and catalog that once featured what some considered soft porn – shirtless young men wearing Zinka nose coat sunscreen to give the SoCal vibe.
-That is until the CEO was forced out and the models put their shirts back on.
+This store and catalog once featured what some considered soft porn – shirtless young men wearing Zinka nose coat sunscreen to give the SoCal vibe.
+That is until the CEO was forced out, and the models put their shirts back on.

 I walked into the store with a friend.
 Two young women were to my right, leaning on a banister.
 They obviously worked there.
 We went toward the other side of the store.

 There was a long-sleeved graphic t-shirt that was interesting.
 I thumbed through the neatly stacked merch but couldn’t find a large.
 My friend interrupted one of the young women who came over to look – in the same pile I had.
-She confirmed they did not have a large and she’d have to look in the back.
+She confirmed they did not have a large, and she’d go look in the back.

-Meanwhile, I’d just looked at the table to the left where there were piles of the same shirt on a lower shelf.
+Meanwhile, I’d just looked at the table to the left, where piles of the same shirt were on a lower shelf.
 I found the right size and handed it to my friend.
 The sales clerk seemed surprised.